-Three Rivers is about the lives of organ donors, the doctors, and recipients of the organs at preeminent transplant hospital.
-Dr. Andy Yablonskiis the leader of the team of surgeons: Dr....
-See full summary »
+Three Rivers is about the lives of organ donors, the doctors, and recipients of the organs at Three Rivers, a preeminent transplant hospital in Pittsburgh.
+Dr. Andy Yablonski is the leader ...

-Three Rivers is about the lives of organ donors, the doctors, and recipients of the organs at preeminent transplant hospital.
-Dr. Andy Yablonskiis the leader of the team of surgeons: Dr. Miranda Foster, a woman with a reputation of being a rebel and who strives to live up to her fathers legacy; Dr. David Lee, the surgeon that breaks all the ladies hearts; Ryan Abbott, the inexperienced new transplant coordinator whose come up with a complex new way of transferring organs to the patients; Dr. Sophia Jordan, the head of organ surgery and Pam Acosta, Dr. Andy Yablonski's operating assistant and best friend.
-These are the stories of organ surgeons and what it's like to be in a race against the clock.Written by
+Three Rivers is about the lives of organ donors, the doctors, and recipients of the organs at Three Rivers, a preeminent transplant hospital in Pittsburgh.
+Dr. Andy Yablonski is the leader of the team of surgeons: Dr. Miranda Foster, a woman with a reputation of being a rebel and who strives to live up to her father's legacy; Dr. David Lee, the surgeon that breaks all the ladies' hearts; Ryan Abbott, the inexperienced new transplant coordinator with a complex new way of transferring organs to the patients; Dr. Sophia Jordan, the head of organ surgery, and Pam Acosta, Dr. Andy Yablonski's operating assistant and best friend.
+These are the stories of organ surgeons and what it's like to be in a race against the clock to save lives.Written by

 1 of 1 people found this review helpful.